PomeloWu99/Data-Engineering-Projects/README.md

 # Data-Engineering-Projects
-This is a repository to record my progress of learning data engineering.
+This is a repository to record my completed projects and continuous learning of data engineering.